cse412-21sp/politics-in-social-media/README.md

 Isabelle Saechao: Page layout, first scroller, first visualization and description, and parts of the position and party visualization.

-Aria Garrett: Summary, initial graphic description, creating part of/combining the position and party visualization, setting up dataset for map visualization.
+Aria Garrett: Summary, initial graphic description, creating part of/combining the position and party visualization, setting up dataset for map visualization

 Tianhao Yao: Narrator in the project video, creating word connotation visualizations.
 ## Project Proposal Abstract